tjheslin1/sunday-arcana-recruitment/README.md

 - You have advantage on Charsima ability checks made to guide or convince your Prodigy provided that they can see or hear you within 60 feet.

 You cannot change this eldritch invocation whilst you have a pact with a follower.
-If the Prodigy you have made a pact with dies, from the next dusk you can offer the pact from this eldritch invocation to another of your followers.
+If the Prodigy you have made a pact with dies, from the next day you can offer the pact from this eldritch invocation to another of your followers.

 Taking this invocation multiple times allows the warlock to be the patron of multiple followers.